nostr-resources/nostr-resources.github.io/index.md

 ### Verifying yourself

-If you have a domain and want to have a "verified" checkmark, here is some useful info:
+If you have a domain and want to have a "verified" checkmark and nostr address, here is some useful info:

 - [NVK's guide (using Github Pages)](https://nvk.org/n00b-nip5)
 - [metasikander's guide (generic)](https://gist.github.com/metasikander/609a538e6a03b2f67e5c8de625baed3e)

+Some clients, such as [Ditto](https://soapbox.pub/ditto/) offer verification to enhance parts of their service.
+Others, like [Primal](https://primal.net/home), will provide a verified nostr address as part of their subsciption memberships.

 There are also centralized verification services that you can use, but be aware that all these are centralized and that they can rug-pull you at any moment: